serge-sans-paille/pythran-stories/content/2016-04-05-benchmarks.rst

 =============

 First there was a paper [0]_,
-in the paper there was a github [1]_, in the github [1]_ some benchmarks.
+in the paper there was a github [1]_ and in the github [1]_ some benchmarks.
-In my case I wanted to re-run the julia code because the language is changing quickly and so may do better now.
+In my case I wanted to re-run the Julia code because the language is changing quickly and so may run better now.
 But the day before I discovered `Pythran` so why not test both?

 And so let's re-run two benchmarks: `C++ <https://github.com/jesusfv/Comparison-Programming-Languages-Economics/blob/master/RBC_CPP.cpp>`_ , `Julia <https://github.com/jesusfv/Comparison-Programming-Languages-Economics/blob/master/RBC_Julia.jl>`_ and add a new one, Pythran.